jbaquerot/VannaDVDRentals/Readme.md

 2. **Access the application**:
    - The application will be available at `http://localhost:8080`.

-3. **Some sample queries Here are some sample queries.**
+3. **Some sample queries**

+Here are some sample queries:

 ``` How many stores do you have?```

 Also in Spanish:

 ``` ¿Cuantas tiendas hay?```

 ``` Can you show me the evolution of sales?```

 ``` Can you show me the evolution of sales month by month?```

 ``` Which movies are the 10 highest paid?```

 ``` Which are the 10 actors who appear in the most movies?```

-4. **Stop and remove containers When you are done testing, you can stop and remove containers with**
+4. **Stop and remove containers**

+- When you are done testing, you can stop and remove containers with

 ``` sh
 # Stop and remove containers
 docker-compose down